evanwill/get-git/2-setup.md

 6. Enter a commit message and click the green button to save your edits to the history.
 You just made your first commit--you used Git!
 You added one snapshot to the history.
 7. Click back to the "Code" tab and "Commits" to view your updated history.

-> Note: GitHub allows [Markdown](https://guides.github.com/features/mastering-markdown/){:target="_blank"} formating for READMEs and comments through out the site.
+> Note: GitHub allows [Markdown](https://guides.github.com/features/mastering-markdown/){:target="_blank" rel="noopener"} formating for READMEs and comments through out the site.

 ## Create a New Repository